goong-io/goong-io.github.io/docs/pages/rest/api-key.md

 ## Rate limit
-***By default, an account has a free amount of $100 each month***
-- REST API Key limit is 1000 requests per day, 5 requests per second per IP address,
+- REST API Key limits 30000 per month,
-- Maptiles Key limit is 30000 request per month, 500 requests per second per IP address.
+- Maptiles Key limits ~1000 maploads requests per month.

 If you exceed this rate limit, your request will be throttled and you will receive a `HTTP 429 Too Many Requests` response from the API.
 If you need a rate limit that is higher than the default, see our [Pricing Plans](https://goong.io/payment) or [contact us](mailto:support@goong.io)